 Types of Identifiers

-In C++, identifiers are used in several cases, such as Variables, Functions, and Classes.
+In C++, identifiers play a crucial role in various scenarios, including Variables, Functions, and Classes.

 1. Variable Identifiers